 The Division of Infectious Diseases is comprised of a diverse faculty with the shared goal of excellence in patient care, research, and education.
-Although the majority of our work takes place on the Westwood Campus, at UCLA Medical Center, Santa Monica, and at the CARE Center in Century City, our reach extends worldwide through the Program in Global Health.
+Although the majority of our work takes place on the Westwood Campus, at UCLA Health - Santa Monica Medical Center, and at the CARE Center in Century City, our reach extends worldwide through the Program in Global Health.

 At each of these sites and around the world, our faculty members are engaged in diagnosing and treating patients with infections.
 We provide consultation services to help manage infections both in-patient and out-patient settings.